 The Refresh Token will be return in the Response Headers as x-auth-token.

-Once a valid refresh token has been generated, you can call the following endpoint to retrieve the list of Clients / Folders associated with your account.
+Once a valid refresh token has been generated, you can call the following endpoint to retrieve the list of Workspace associated with your account.

 This passes the refreshToken generated for the Organization you’ve selected in the headers and receives the following response when successful.

-Like with the Organization response, the data returned for a Client / Folder can be utilized for a number of purposes.
+Like with the Organization response, the data returned for a Workspace can be utilized for a number of purposes.

-uuid: The unique ID of the Client / Folder used for most API calls which involved entities that are specifically linked to the Client / Folder they are contained in.
+uuid: The unique ID of the Workspace used for most API calls which involved entities that are specifically linked to the Workspace they are contained in.

-slug: A unique identifier for the Client / Folder generated by the name of the Client / Folder when created.
+slug: A unique identifier for the Workspace generated by the name given when created.
 Usually just a hyphenated version of the name (except when the name isn’t unique), it is used in the embed links and iFrames as well as Public API endpoints.
-Note: To manually retrieve this simply look to the URL of the Client / Folder
+Note: To manually retrieve this simply look to the URL of the Workspace

-name: Simply the name you give to the Client / Folder, this is not a unique parameter but can be used to verify the Client / Folder you wish to work with from the list returned from this endpoint, though the slug would be a better option for this.
+name: Simply the name you give to the Workspace, this is not a unique parameter but can be used to verify the Workspace you wish to work with from the list returned from this endpoint, though the slug would be a better option for this.
 Note: the name of a Workspace can be changed, but the slug will always remain what was initially assigned at creation.

-role: Your role in the Organization, though some might have Client / Folder level user access, it is still tied to the Organization.
-Having Client / Folder level access means only those Clients / Folders you’ve been added to will be returned by this endpoint.
+role: Your role in the Organization, though some might have Workspace level user access, it is still tied to the Organization.
+Having Workspace level access means only those Workspaces you’ve been added to will be returned by this endpoint.

-imageBlobId: UUID of the ‘Profile’ picture of the Client / Folder.
+imageBlobId: UUID of the ‘Profile’ picture of the Workspace.

-created: Timestamp indicating when the Client / Folder was created.
+created: Timestamp indicating when the Workspace was created.

-In most cases, the UUID of the Organization or Client / Folder is the only information needed from these endpoints, however these values are integral with most VNTANA Admin API interactions, most notably with authentication and as such both should always be a part of any process involving the VNTANA API.
+In most cases, the UUID of the Organization or Workspace is the only information needed from these endpoints, however these values are integral with most VNTANA Admin API interactions, most notably with authentication and as such both should always be a part of any process involving the VNTANA API.

 Additional information on topics mentioned in this guide can be found in the following guides: Authentication, Auth Token Usage, and iFrames.
-Another means by which Organization and Client / Folder information can be obtained is via Webhooks for specific use cases including when a Client / Folder is created.
+Another means by which Organization and Workspace information can be obtained is via Webhooks for specific use cases including when a Workspace is created.